DACA program should be fully restarted, federal judge rules

 The Trump administration announced last year its plan to phase out the program, which provides a level of amnesty to certain undocumented immigrants, many of whom came to the U.S. as children.

-The order is not set to kick in right away, according to Politico, who notes that the government has until Aug.
-23 file a motion to appeal the judge's ruling.
+The order is not set to kick in right away, according to Politico, which notes that the government has until Aug.
+23 to file a motion to appeal the judge's ruling.

+However, the judge denied a motion by the government to revise its earlier decision in April -- which determined that the Department of Homeland Security's decision to rescind DACA was "unlawful."

+"For the reasons explained below, the government's motion will be denied," the document read.
+"Although the Nielsen Memo purports to offer further explanation for DHS's decision to rescind DACA, it fails to elaborate meaningfully on the agency's primary rationale for its decision: the judgment that the policy was unlawful and unconstitutional."

 This is a developing story.
 Please check back for updates.